arrow_back

 2. Click Create Instance.

-3. On the Create an Instance page, for Name, type bloghost
+3. For Name, type bloghost

 4. For Region and Zone, select the region and zone assigned by Qwiklabs.